 Placement is launch

 Every app starts in mixed reality by placing an app tile (just a Windows secondary tile) in the Windows Mixed Reality home.
 These app tiles, on placement, will start running the app.
-These app tiles persist and stay at the location where they are placed, acting like launchers for anytime you want to get back to the app.
+These app tiles persist and stay at their placed location, acting like launchers for anytime you want to get back to the app.

 Placement puts a secondary tile in the world

 As soon as placement completes (unless the placement was started by an app to app launch), the app starts launching.
 Windows Mixed Reality can run a limited number of apps at one time.
-As soon as you place and launch an app, other active apps may suspend, leaving a screenshot of the app's last state on its app tile wherever you placed it.
-See Windows 10 UWP app lifecycle for more information on handling resume and other app life cycle events.
+As soon as you place and launch an app, other active apps may suspend.
+Suspended apps leave a screenshot of the app's last state on its app tile wherever you placed it.
+For more information on handling resume and other lifecycle events, see Windows 10 UWP app lifecycle.

 Left: after placing a tile, the app starts running.
 Right: state diagram for app running, suspended, or not running.

 Remove is close/terminate process

 When you remove a placed app tile from the world, the underlying processes closes.
 This can be useful for ensuring your app is stopped or restarting a problematic app.

 In the Windows Mixed Reality home, the user can create multiple entry points for an app by launching your app from the Start menu and placing the app tile in the world.
 Each app tile behaves as a different entry point, and has a separate tile instance in the system.
 A query for SecondaryTile.FindAllAsync will result in a SecondaryTile for each app instance.

 When a UWP app suspends, a screenshot is taken of the current state.